High Treason (1929 British film)

-The sound version of the film was presented in a London trade show on 9 August 1929, then went into UK general release in silent and sound versions on 9 September 1929.
-The sound version was released in the US by Tiffany Productions in a heavily cut version (running just over 60 minutes) on 13 March 1930.
+The Gaumont-Tiffany co-produced sound version of the film was presented in a London trade show on 9 August 1929, then went into UK general release in silent and sound versions on 9 September 1929.
+The sound version was released in the US by Tiffany Productions on 13 March 1930.
 The silent version and a trailer for the sound version are preserved and held by the British Film Institute; the only known surviving original copy of the sound version is a lavender fine grain of the American release version held in the collection of Alaska Moving Image Preservation Association (AMIPA), which has been recently restored by the Library of Congress.

 The film is a science fiction drama set in a futuristic 1940 (though this was originally set in 1950 for the silent version).
 The plot and aesthetics of the film are heavily influenced by Fritz Lang's Metropolis.

 Plot

 In 1940/50, world peace is threatened when the "United States of Europe" comes into conflict with the "Empire of the Atlantic States".
 The former comprises Europe, India, the Middle East, Canada, Africa, and Australasia.
 The latter is a combination of the United States and South America.

 In the film the prohibition era in America extends to 1940 and the tension is initially caused by bootleggers crossing the borders between territories.
 One such incident leads to a shoot-out between border guards in which both sides suffer casualties.
 War looks likely, but the pacifist Peace League intervenes.
 Meanwhile, we learn that the tension is in fact carefully orchestrated by a sinister terrorist group financed by arms manufacturers.
 They blow up a rail tunnel under the English Channel.
 The President of Europe orders a mass enlistment and mobilisation, fearing that the Atlantic States are preparing a sneak attack.

 Dr. Seymour, leader of the Peace League, desperately attempts to avert war.
 His daughter Evelyn seeks to convince her boyfriend Michael, commander of the European air force, not to fight, but he insists he must do his duty.
 Evelyn says she will leave him.

 The European council are divided, but the president decides on war, saying that he will announce the outbreak of hostilities on television.